-Welcome to part three of my baby massage series.
-This week I am sharing- How to choose a suitable oil for baby massage
+Welcome to part three of my baby massage series where I share- How to choose a suitable oil for baby massage

 Oil is the perfect medium for baby massage.
 It allows your hands to glide easily over your baby’s skin avoiding friction, while regular application will help to keep their skin soft and supple.